qdrant/landing_page/qdrant-landing/content/documentation/private-cloud/configuration.md

             enableBodyValidatorPlugin: false
           # The specific settings when the Provider is KubernetesIngress
           kubernetesIngress:
             # Name of the ingress class
             # Default is None
             #ingressClassName:
         # TelemetryTimeout is the duration a single call to the cluster telemetry endpoint is allowed to take.
         # Default is 3 seconds
         telemetryTimeout: 3s
         # MaxConcurrentReconciles is the maximum number of concurrent Reconciles which can be run.
 Defaults to 20.
         maxConcurrentReconciles: 20
+        # VolumeExpansionMode specifies the expansion mode, which can be online or offline (e.g. in case of Azure).
+        # Available options: Online, Offline
+        # Default is Online
+        volumeExpansionMode: Online
       # BackupManagementConfig contains the settings for backup management
       backupManagement:
         # Whether or not the backup features are enabled.